Practice Contact: John McDermott

-In addition to counseling clients, we represent clients before local, state and federal tax authorities, including the Louisiana Department of Revenue and Taxation, the Board of Tax Appeals, the Internal Revenue Service, Tax Court, and all other Louisiana and Federal Courts.
-With John and Ryan both being CPAs as well as tax attorneys, the dual service can provide clients with the financial background to understand the intricate details of their company’s balance sheets, and also position us to be able to advise on business structure to reduce tax liabilities, ensure taxes are professionally filed, and be proactive in avoiding any litigation issues.
+In addition to counseling clients, our attorneys have represented clients before local, state and federal tax authorities, including the Louisiana Department of Revenue and Taxation, the Board of Tax Appeals, the Internal Revenue Service, Tax Court, and all other Louisiana and Federal Courts.
+With both CPAs and tax attorneys on the Taylor Porter practice team, the dual service provides clients with the financial background to understand the intricate details of their company’s balance sheets, and also position us to be able to advise on business structure to reduce tax liabilities, ensure taxes are professionally filed, and be proactive in avoiding any litigation issues.

 Staying abreast of industry trends and regulations is and always has been important to our Firm and a duty to our clients.

 "Supreme Court's Wayfair Decision and Its Impact on Tax Compliance," by Ryan Gonzales, The Taylor RePorter Legal Blog, Oct.
 11, 2019

 "Who Gets Prince's Little Red Corvette? - Family Estate Fight Over $200 Million Provides Valuable Lesson to Get a Will in Order," by Rebecca Hinton, The Taylor RePorter Legal Blog.
 Aug.
 13, 2019

 "New Louisiana Law Enables Parents to START Saving for K-12 Tuition," by Rebecca Hinton, The Taylor RePorter Legal Blog, Aug.
 6, 2018